CodeJamjamzz/OOP227_CAPSTONE/REGIT_Description.md

 **RegIt** is a comprehensive event registration and management system designed to modernize and simplify the registration process for organizations.
 By leveraging QR code technology, the system eliminates the need for traditional paper forms, reducing wait times and improving overall event efficiency.
 RegIt provides both participants and organizers with a seamless, automated registration experience, enhancing event management and data tracking.

 ---

+## Design Patterns Used:

+### 1. **Singleton Creational Design Pattern**
+   - **QRCodeGenerator Class:** Ensures that only one QR code is generated per user, maintaining uniqueness and preventing duplication.
+   - **EventServiceManager Class:** Manages all events and attendees using a single shared instance, reducing overhead and ensuring consistent event handling throughout the system.
+   - **RegItFirebaseController**: Same with the EventServiceManager in which we only need once instance to connect to the data base.

+### 2. **Builder Creational Design Pattern**
+   - **Event Class:** Allows flexible creation of Event objects by enabling the omission of optional fields.
+For example, if the event venue is not finalized, it can be left blank and marked as "To be announced" (TBA), offering flexibility for incomplete information during event planning.

+### 3. **Adaptor Structural Design Pattern**
+   - **UpcommingEventAdapter:**
+   - **AttendeeListAdapter:**
+---

 ## How It Works: